Abhigyan-DataScience/geminiApiSoftSkillApp/README.md

 ## 📊 Visualize Your Progress

-SpeakUp doesn't just help you learn—it helps you track your improvement with:
+LangApp doesn't just help you learn—it helps you track your improvement with:

 - **Heat Maps**: Visualize your daily activity patterns
 - **Custom Charts**: Track progress across different skill categories